-We appreciate your continued support for your old school Selwyn House.
-The Selwyn House Old Girls’ Association (SHOGA) is an energetic group providing a link between past pupils & the school.
+We appreciate your continued support for your old school, Selwyn House.
+The Selwyn House Old Girls’ Association (SHOGA) is an energetic group that provides a link between past pupils and the school.

-Old girls come back as speakers, mentors, coaches and role models for our young aspiring leaders.
-They support the school through fundraising, enhancing our profile in their communities, and participating in many events.
-How wonderful it is for the girls at Selwyn House School to have these women in their lives as they become curious about their own future paths and see for themselves that girls can do anything!
+Old Girls come back as speakers, mentors, coaches, and role models for our young aspiring leaders.
+They support the school through fundraising, raising our profile in their communities, and participating in many events.
+It is wonderful for the girls at Selwyn House School to have these women in their lives as they become curious about their own future paths, and see for themselves that girls can do anything!

 SHOGA organises and facilitates social events.
-We will keep you informed through our website, our facebook page, and regular email updates of events, gatherings and reunions in your area, so it is important to update your contact details including your email address.
-There is also the Skylark publication, our bi-annual newsletter, which can be received via post or email.
+We will keep you informed through our website, our Facebook page, and regular email updates about events, gatherings and reunions in your area.
+It is important to keep your contact details current, including your email address.
+The Skylark publication, our bi-annual newsletter, can be received via post or email.

 The Selwyn House Old Girls’ Association provides a bursary opportunity for a daughter of a mother with a current SHOGA membership.
-SHOGA also provides financial assistance with projects within the school and is actively involved in the school’s governance with a Board of Trustee representation.
+SHOGA also provides financial assistance with projects within the school, and is actively involved in the school’s governance through Board of Trustee representation.

 President: Shelly Jackson

 Co-ordinator: Kate Heap

 Melissa Pattinson, Carolyn Fletcher, Carrie Broomhall, Rebecca Abbot, Livvy Pride, Philippa Graham, Hilary Bell, Felicity Richards, Rosie Hope